 Security threats spreading via emails have a long history.
 They are not seen as frequently as a decade ago, but they aren’t dying any time soon.
 A bit of social engineering can make a victim out of all but the most vigilant, and the sheer volume of potential targets means even a low rate of success makes a campaign worthwhile for the perpetrators.
 Because some attachments will inevitably be opened, cutting off communication back out to CnC servers is an effective method of containment, but finding that domain generation algorithm takes too long to prevent damage.
 We developed the Ripple Effect to protect our users from malware like Cryptolocker even without uncovering the DGA.

 Of course users themselves stand at the front line of defense against social engineering attacks.
 The Ripple Effect can find many of the domains that the malware attempts to contact, but it can’t be 100% effective.
-Always practice your best judgement in opening email attachments, especially from unfamiliar sources.
+Always practice your best judgment in opening email attachments, especially from unfamiliar sources.
 Important data files should be always properly backed up.
 A good security scheme requires multiple layers of defense with no reliance on a single system.
 Desktop Antivirus, Email gateway scanning, and OpenDNS offer a good trio of protections against threats like this.